Hassan-Djidda/hassan-djidda/README.md

 <br/>
 <h3 align="center">
-  A Python Developer & AI Enthusiast with a Geoprahy background who enjoys learning and gaining new skills in my free time I enjoy learning new languages, coding, watching documentary videos.
+  A Python Developer & AI Enthusiast with a Geoprahy background who enjoys learning and gaining new skills in my free time I enjoy learning new languages, coding and watching documentary videos.
   .</h3>
 <br/>
 <br/>